lpcp-contest/lpcp-contest-2022/problem-3/README.md

 # Problem 3

+_The problem is [the Hashi puzzle](https://www.puzzle-bridges.com/) and instances are taken/adapted from the game._

 Hello Great Builder!
 Now that you had a couple of beers, it's time to work again on some construction project.